manuks-22/CryptoCurrencyViewerApp/Answers to technical questions.md

 ```

 3. I have not debugged performance issue in production environment.
 But rather have worked with identifying performance issues in desktop based applications using Visual studio performance tools.
+To debug an issue in production, one of the APM tools like Dynatrace will be required to monitor.
+I have worked with Splunk for a short while for a Java back end on Webshpere server.
+The primary requriement was to debug issues and identfiy API call timings to support WPF front end development.

-4. One of the recent books that I read which turned out interesting was  ***CLR via C# by Jeffery Richter***.
+5. One of the recent books that I read which turned out interesting was  ***CLR via C# by Jeffery Richter***.
 It provides an indepth visualization of how C# works internally.
 Morover, I follow Udemy courses.
 Currently pursuing the course ***Ultimate AWS Certified Developer Associate 2022***.

-5. The technical assesment was very interesting.
+6. The technical assesment was very interesting.
 The statement is one, that can be easily related by a developer.
 It was good to work on a real life scenario rather than, solving hypothetical scenarios and algorithms like that of many other interview processes.
 The options to choose the technology and architecture was thought provoking.

-6. About me.
+7. About me.
 ```json
 {
   "name": "Manu",